 The Boeing Company, Seattle, Washington, is being awarded a contract modification valued at about $21 million for long lead materials in support of low-rate initial production of seven lot two P-8A multi-mission maritime aircraft.
 The Naval Air System Command, Patuxent River, Maryland, is the contracting activity.

-Lockheed Martin Corporation, Maritime Systems and Sensors, Manassas, Virginia, is being awarded an $11 million option exercise modification for the manufacture of hardware for the Acoustic Rapid Commercial-Off-The-Shelf Insertion (ARCI) System Improvement and Integration Program for SSGN 726 and 729, and SSN 781 submarines.
-ARCI is a sonar system that integrates and improves towed array, hull array, sphere array, and other ship sensor processing, through rapid insertion of commercial-off-the-shelf based hardware and software.
-The Naval Sea Systems Command, Washington, D.C., is the contracting activity.
+Lockheed Martin Corporation, Maritime Systems and Sensors, Manassas, Virginia, is being awarded an approximate $15 million contract modification to design and manufacture hardware for the Acoustic Rapid Commercial-Off-The-Shelf Insertion (A-RCI) system improvement and integration program.
+A-RCI is a sonar system that integrates and improves towed array, hull array, sphere array, and other ship sensor processing, through rapid insertion of commercial-off-the-shelf-based hardware and software.
+The Naval Sea Systems Command, Washington Navy Yard, D.C., is the contracting activity.

 Science Applications International Corporation, McLean, Virginia, was awarded more than $78 million for coordinating, integrating, conducting and executing experiments in support of the Maneuver Battle Lab mission.
 The U.S. Army Mission and Installation Command, Fort Bragg, North Carolina, is the contracting activity.

 AAI Corporation, Hunt Valley, Maryland, was awarded a more than $9 million contract modification to provide engineering services in support of the Shadow 200 unmanned aircraft systems.
 The U.S. Army Contracting Command, Redstone Arsenal, Alabama, is the contracting activity.